 Maximizing your time = time management + productivity + staying on task

 Plan and control your time (time management) + be productive with your work and personal time (productivity) + stay focused (stay on task).
 You need all of these things to work together to maximize your time and truly be intentional with your time and energy.
-Often people leave out the staying on task piece and focus only on the time management and/or productivity parts.
-Consider it this way, if you’re trying to work and get distracted by people or social media, are you really maximizing your time?
+Often, people leave out the staying on task part and focus only on time management and/or productivity.
+Think of it this way.
+If you’re trying to work and get distracted regularly by people or social media, are you really maximizing your time?
 Chances are that you’re not, which shows how much the focus piece matters.

 And this approach can help you at work and at home.
 It will likely look different, so be open to applying it how it makes sense in the different areas of your life.